Wednesday, January 15, 2025

 Now replace the library and librarian, with Google and the search bar.

-What Google’s NLP does while analyzing all the content of unstructured web pages is that it breaks down every piece of content and splits individual pieces into smaller components.
 It’s logical that a website is about many things, even a web page alone is about many things too.
 In fact, a single sentence is also about so many things.

 In the meantime, website owners want their websites optimized increase performance (traffic and conversions), so whilst this is all good, how do you turn this into something actionable?

-Taking Advantage of NLP Salience as a Measurable Search Factor
+Taking advantage of NLP salience as a measurable search factor

 In March 2016 Barry Schwarz covered a story in Search Engine Land that Google’s Andrey Lipattsev had revealed that links, content and RankBrain are three more prominent signals in Google’s algorithm.

-However from the SEL article, we can infer that salience is a measurable factor in determining content relevancy, and therefore its likelihood to perform within competitive SERPs (assuming all other factors equal – which they’re not).
+From the SEL article, we can infer that salience is a measurable factor in determining content relevancy, and therefore its likelihood to perform within competitive SERPs (assuming all other factors equal – which they’re not).

 Salience can however be an asset in determining how optimized your content is in terms of user value, related entities, and potential to satisfy subsequent secondary intents as well as the primary user search intent.
 It can also help inform content structures and architectures for supporting content.